Keyrose557/Webhacking/README.md

 <br /> - Take aim and shoot.
 Are we in?
 Cool, leave a way to Maintain Access.Inject a reverse shell.
 <br /> - Now, we wait and listen.
 <br /> - You are now an agent of chaos.

-### 3. (Required) Vulnerability Name or ID
+<br />  Considerations: Privilege Escalation should be attempted

+### 3. Authenticated Stored Cross-Site Scripting CVE

 - [ ] Summary:
-  - Vulnerability types:
+  - Vulnerability types:XSS
-  - Tested in version:
+  - Tested in version: 4.2
-  - Fixed in version:
+  - Fixed in version: 4.2.3
 - [ ] GIF Walkthrough:
 - [ ] Steps to recreate:
 - [ ] Affected source code: